 Teaching: Its style of teaching is called 'supported open learning'.
 Students learn in their own time by reading course material, working on course activities, writing assignments and perhaps working with other students.
 ‘Supported’ means support from a tutor and the student services staff at Regional Centres, as well as from centralised areas such as the Library or Open University Students Association.
 Some courses include a residential or day school, held at various times and locations.
 E-learning – making intelligent use of media such as computer conferencing, email, CD-Roms, DVDs, the internet and of course, television and radio programmes – has always formed a major part of the OU’s courses and student support services, and the OU is regarded as Britain’s major e-learning institution.

-Research: One of the most improved UK universities, moving up 23 places in the RAE (Research Assessment Exercise) league table to number 46 in 2008.
+Research: One of the most improved UK universities, moving up 23 places in the RAE (Research Assessment Exercise) league table to 46th in 2008.

-Accommodation: No need for all that.
-Studying from home means no expensive halls fees.
+Accommodation: No need for all that as studying from home means no expensive halls fees.

 Fees: Range dependent on course and geographical location.
-Students pay by module, and fees include all relevent materials.
+Students pay by module and fees include all relevant materials.

 Bursaries: A variety of financial support packages is available to UK students.
 To check eligiblity, visit the website.
 Some professional bodies, unions and research associations have negotiated a ten per cent fee discount for their members.